Zoetrope: Giant Zoetropes

 An 1857 textbook on physics mentioned an early cylindrical stroboscopic installation with moving images that was 18 ft in diameter and had been exhibited in Frankfurt.

 A "Great Zoetrope; or: Wheel of Life", 50 ft in circumference, with "life-size figures", was installed in the Concert Hall of the Crystal Palace in London by permission of the London Stereoscopic and Photographic Company.
 The programme featured at least four animations based on strips in their catalogue.
 The huge cylinder was turned around by a gas engine and was operative at least from late 1867 to spring 1868.

 In 2008, Artem Limited, a UK visual effects house, built a 10-meter wide, 10-metric ton zoetrope for Sony, called the BRAVIA-drome, to promote Sony's motion interpolation technology.
 It features 64 images of the Brazilian footballer Kaká.
 This has been declared the largest zoetrope in the world by Guinness World Records.

+In 2010, the artist Yishay Garbasz created a 3 meter wide zoetrope for the Busan Biennale with images of her naked body one year before to one year after her gender-affirming surgery.

+In 2014, Brazilian graffiti-street art duo OSGEMEOS made a large piece called “Untitled (Zoetrope)” featuring their characteristic yellow characters, with an accompanying animation of the zoetrope in motion.
+It is part of the OSGEMEOS: Endless Story exhibition at the Hirshhorn Museum and Sculpture Garden (2024-2025).